Every Breath You Take: The Singles: Every Breath You Take: The Classics

 In 1995, A&M released Every Breath You Take: The Classics (reissued in some European countries as The Police Greatest Hits (digitally remastered) in 1996) to replace the original album.
 It features a slightly different track listing: the original version of "Don't Stand So Close to Me" replaces the 1986 recording at track 5; the '86 version appears at track 13.
-A « New Classic Rock Mix » of "Message in a Bottle" is included as track 14.
+A "New Classic Rock Mix" of "Message in a Bottle" is included as track 14.
 The album was reissued on the DTS format in 2000 and on hybrid CD/SACD in 2003, with both of these versions including a previously unreleased version of "De Do Do Do, De Da Da Da" and the DTS version lacking "So Lonely."
 At the same time as the 2003 CD/SACD release, the Every Breath You Take: The Videos video collection was released on DVD as Every Breath You Take: The DVD.

 In the DTS version, "Every Little Thing She Does Is Magic" features a different intro.
-Also, The Singles featured a shortened version of "Can't Stand Losing You" which featured an early fade out which ends the song before the final chorus concludes; The Classics replaces this with the full-length version.
+Also, The Singles featured a shortened version of "Can't Stand Losing You" which features an early fade out which ends the song before the final chorus concludes.
+The Classics replaces this with the full-length version.